GeoRegionsEcosystem/GeoRegions.jl/docs/src/tutorials/isequal.md

 So, we can see that

 ```@example equivalence
-isequal(geo,geo4,strict=false), # true, the shape is the same even though the GeoRegions are of differen types
+isequal(geo,geo4,strict=false), # true, the shape is the same even though the GeoRegions are of different types
 isequal(geo,geo5,strict=false), # false, the ID is different
 isequal(geo,geo6,strict=false) # true, shape is same even tho shift is by 360º
 ```